-Taj Mahal the costliest love symbol of its time.
-Some of the people say that it is tomb because the dead body of Mumtaz third wife of Shah Jahan, who died while giving birth to the 14th child, and the dead body of Shah Jahan also is buried in the main chamber of It.
+Taj Mahal is the costliest love symbol of its time.
+Some people say that it is a tomb because the dead body of Mumtaz third wife of Shah Jahan, who died while giving birth to the 14th child, and the dead body of Shah Jahan also is buried in the main chamber of It.
 Every good thing has a dark side too.
 Taj Mahal is one of the Seven Wonders of the World.
 We are going to share with you some Taj Mahal facts.

 Taj Mahal Facts

-In the last 8 years of his life Shah Jahan just viewed the Taj Mahal from the window of his room and was not able/allowed to visit the building.
+In the last 8 years of his life, Shah Jahan just viewed the Taj Mahal from the window of his room and was not able/allowed to visit the building.
 Because he was house arrested by his own son Aurangzeb.

 To visit the Taj Mahal there is some feel.
 The fee is in categories three and below 15 years old children can visit if for free.
 And for others, the fee is given below.

 - 510 INR (Citizens of SAARC & BIMSTEC Countries)

 Every year 2,000,000-4,000,000 (2-4 million ) visitors come to see this beautiful building.